csethics/csethics.github.io/src/content/post/projects.md

 3. What you **plan to do**
 4. What you hope the **outcome** will be.

+You can just send this to me by email - a short plaintext email is fine that answers these four questions is fine, but feel free to include anything else you want feedback on.

 Please use [this discussion
 post](https://github.com/csethics/csethics.github.io/discussions/25)
 for posting ideas for projects and to find teammates to work with.